 Dr Nicholas Mangan

-In 2018 Nicholas Mangan was awarded Vice-Chancellor’s Award for Research Excellence by an Early Career Researcher (HASS).
+Mangan was the 2020 Australia Council Visual Arts Fellow.
+In 2018, he was awarded the Monash University Vice-Chancellor’s Award for Research Excellence by an Early Career Researcher (HASS).
 Mangan has been awarded numerous international residencies, including Recollets Artist Residency, Paris, in 2011 and the Australia Council's New York Green Street Residency in 2006.
 In 2007 he was a recipient of the Anne and Gordon Samstag International Visual Arts Scholarship, resulting in postgraduate studies at Universität der Künste in Berlin, Germany.
+Mangan is represented by Sutton Gallery, Melbourne and LABOR, Mexico City.